levoxtrip/PKB/docs/topics/be.md

 Climb the mountain like syphilus smiling - make the struggle excite you.
 Enjoy it and take control over it.
 The struggle alone is enough to fill my heart.

+Take and accept the life how it comes to you.
 ## Life Guidelines
 - Do what you love - build cool stuff
 - Be and act optimistic